 The Capital Region BOCES supports the SAVE Legislation and intends to facilitate the planning process.
 The BOCES District Superintendent and Senior Executive Officer encourage and advocate on-going BOCES-wide cooperation and support of Project SAVE.

-The Capital Region BOCES-wide school safety plan was developed pursuant to Commissioner’s Regulation 155.17.
-At the direction of the BOCES Board of Education, the BOCES District Superintendent appointed a BOCES-wide school safety team and charged it with the development and maintenance of the BOCES-wide safety plan.
+The Albany-Schoharie-Schenectady-Saratoga BOCES-wide school safety plan was developed pursuant to Commissioner’s Regulation 155.17.
+At the direction of the Albany-Schoharie-Schenectady-Saratoga BOCES Board of Education, the District Superintendent of the Albany-Schoharie-Schenectady-Saratoga BOCES appointed a BOCES-wide school safety team and charged it with the development and maintenance of the BOCES-wide school safety plan.

 Identification of Chief Emergency Officer

-BOCES designates the Director of Management and Administrative Services as the BOCES’ Chief Emergency Officer whose duties shall include, but not be limited to:
+The Albany-Schoharie-Schenectady-Saratoga BOCES designates the Director of Management and Administrative Services as the BOCES Chief Emergency Officer whose duties shall include, but not be limited to:

 - Coordination of the communication between school staff, law enforcement and other first responders;

-- Lead the efforts of the BOCES Health & Safety Committee in the completion and yearly update by September 1st, of the BOCES-wide safety plan and coordination with the building-level emergency response plan;
+- Lead the efforts of the BOCES Health & Safety Committee in the completion and yearly update by September 1st, of the BOCES-wide school safety plan and the coordination of the BOCES-wide plan with the building-level emergency response plan;

 - Ensure staff understanding of the BOCES–wide school safety plan;